mlochbaum/BQN/commentary/problems.md

 ### Group doesn't include trailing empty groups
 A length can now be specified either in an extra element in any rank-1 component of `𝕨`, or by overtaking, since the result's fill element is an empty group.
 However, it still seems like it would be pretty easy to end up with a length error when a program using Group encounters unexpected data.
 It's a fundamental safety-convenience tradeoff, though, because specifying a length has to take more code in the general case.

+### Tolerant comparison
+APL has it and BQN doesn't; after some experience it seems this causes few problems, and the extra effort required for the algorithms that do need it is negligible (anyway, it's better to be aware when your code relies on imprecise equality).
+APL and J also tolerate inexact indices and lengths, which is also something that could be supported.

 ### Index Of privileges the first match
 It could be more sound to look at all matches, but using just the first one is too convenient.
 J has an index-of-last function; in BQN you have to reverse the left argument and then do arithmetic: `≠∘⊣-1+⌽⊸⊐`.